MethodAtlas

 where Dit=1D_{it} = 1 once state ii has adopted the law.
 This specification seems perfectly reasonable.
 You have unit fixed effects to absorb time-invariant state differences, year fixed effects to absorb common shocks, and δ\delta captures the treatment effect.

-But here is the surprising result that has reshaped applied econometrics since roughly 2019: when treatment effects are heterogeneous across cohorts or evolve dynamically over time, this regression can give you a negative estimate even when the true treatment effect is positive for every single unit (Goodman-Bacon, 2021; de Chaisemartin & D'Haultfoeuille, 2020).
+But here is the surprising result that has reshaped applied econometrics since roughly 2019: when treatment effects are heterogeneous across cohorts or evolve dynamically over time, the TWFE regression can give you a negative estimate even when the true treatment effect is positive for every single unit (Goodman-Bacon, 2021); (de Chaisemartin & D'Haultfoeuille, 2020).

 This result is not a typo.
 It is a consequence of how TWFE constructs comparisons under staggered timing — specifically, the use of already-treated units as controls, whose changing outcomes contaminate the estimate.
 Understanding this problem is now important for applied researchers working with staggered adoption designs.

-Goodman-Bacon (2021) showed that the TWFE estimator is a weighted average of all possible 2x2 DiD comparisons, including the problematic ones where early-treated units serve as controls for later-treated units.
+Goodman-Bacon (2021) showed that the TWFE estimator is a weighted average of all possible 2x2 Difference-in-Differences (DiD) comparisons, including the problematic ones where early-treated units serve as controls for later-treated units.

 Common Confusions